ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 objects.

 This document also defines corresponding CBOR tag, JSON Web Tokens (JWT) and CBOR Web Tokens (CWT) claims, as well as an X.509 extension.
-These allow embedding the wrapped conceptual messages into CBOR-based protocols, web APIs, and PKIX protocols.
+These allow embedding the wrapped conceptual messages into CBOR-based protocols, web APIs, and PKIX formats and protocols.
 In addition, a Media Type and a CoAP Content-Format are defined for transporting CMWs in HTTP, MIME, CoAP and other Internet protocols.

 # Conventions and Definitions